Create Dashboard along with the Merged Results

 In this lab, you learned how to merge results from different explores by creating a primary query and a next source query, checking the merge results and running a merge, editing the merged results, and saving your merged results to a dashboard.

-- Learn more about creating Explores in the Looker documentation here
+- Learn more about creating Explores in the Exploring data in Looker documentation

 Google Cloud training and certification